 This will populate theFront/Back Threat Awareness Points

-arrays on ALL your door spawners based on the two above assigned threats.
+arrays on ALL your door based on the two above assigned threats.

 These are super critical.
 Your SWAT will stack, but not clear if these are missing.